 In general, you get more dates by checking off more categories in the first column, and fewer categories in the second column.

-We encourage folks to check off anything they are okay with in the first column, since one's first column picks must include all of a potential match's second column picks.
+We encourage folks to check off all genders they are okay with dating in the first column, since one's first column picks must include all of a potential match's second column picks.